2011 alleged Iran assassination plot: Alleged responsibility

-U.S. officials said that it was "more than likely" that Iran's Supreme Leader, Ayatollah Ali Khamenei and the head of the Quds Force, Major General Qassem Suleimani, knew of the plot, but acknowledged this was based on analysis rather than hard evidence.
+U.S. officials said that it was "more than likely" that Iran's Supreme Leader, Ayatollah Ali Khamenei and the head of the Quds Force, Major General Qasem Soleimani, knew of the plot, but acknowledged this was based on analysis rather than hard evidence.
 They speculated it was inconceivable that in Iran's hierarchy Khamenei or Suleimani would not be aware of such an action, stating "it would be our assessment that this kind of operation would have been discussed at the highest levels of the regime."
 The officials acknowledged that the plot was far "outside the pattern" of the Quds Force past activity.

 Other commentators speculated that the men may have been acting as rogue elements in the Iranian government rather than the actual government itself.
 A senior U.S. law enforcement official who would speak only on the condition of anonymity stated, "It's so outside their normal track of activity.
 It's a rogue plan or they're using very different tactics.
 We just don't know."
 The government of Iran vehemently denied the accusations and Iran's United Nations representative called the confession "suspicious claims by an individual," and said his claims were fabricated.
 While the U.S. Department of Justice said Shakuri was still at large, Iran claimed Shakuri belonged to an Iranian exile opposition group aiming to overthrow the Iranian Government.